 - Launch standard: MVP, internal rollout, customer beta, partner API, or API product.

-- Support model: who monitors failures, answers developer questions, and approves changes?
+- Support model: who monitors failures, answers developer questions, approves changes, and maintains the API evidence pack?

 A development partner should be able to turn that brief into a roadmap, not just a ticket list.
 Ask how they will validate the API contract, test authorization, simulate integration failures, document examples, handle versioning, and transfer operational knowledge after launch.
 If you are comparing vendors, NextPage's custom software development company checklist gives a broader set of scope, security, delivery, and support questions to pressure-test proposals.